Joshhhuaaa/EnhancedSCCTVersus/PatchNotes.md

 - Mouse sensitivity is now configured exclusively through the in-game console using `sens <value>` command or in `SCCT_Versus.config`.
 - Mouse sensitivity for Sticky Camera and Cam.
 Net. modes can now be configured through the in-game console using `sens_camera <value>` command or in `SCCT_Versus.config`.
 - Mouse sensitivity for the GUI menu cursor can now be configured through the in-game console using `sens_menu <value>` command or in `SCCT_Versus.config`.
+- Spy Binoculars and Mercenary Sniper Mode can be configured to have matching horizontal and vertical sensitivity through the in-game console using the `scope_sync <true/false>` command or in `SCCT_Versus.config`.
+By default, the game has a slower vertical sensitivity in these camera modes.
 - Frame rate can now be configured through the in-game console using `fps_host <value>` and `fps_client <value>` commands or in `SCCT_Versus.config`.
 - Frame timing has been improved to be more consistent and reduced input lag.
 - Screen resolutions are now read directly from the device driver, supporting any resolution that the hardware can handle.